auraphp/Aura.Html/README.md

 ### Escaping

-One of the tasks with PHP-based template systems is to escape output properly.
-Invoking escaper functionality is often verbose makes the template code look cluttered.
-The _Escaper_ comes with four static methods to reduce the verbosity and clutter:  `a()`, `c()`, `j()`, and `h().
-These escape values for HTML attributes, CSS, JavaScript, and HTML values, respectively.
+One of the important but menial tasks with PHP-based template systems is that of escaping output properly.
+Escaping output is **absolutely necessary** from a security perspective.
+However, escaper functionality is often verbose, and can make the template code look cluttered.

+The _Escaper_ in this package comes with four static methods to reduce verbosity and clutter:  `a()`, `c()`, `j()`, and `h()`.
+These escape values for HTML attribute values, CSS values, JavaScript values, and HTML tag values, respectively.

 > N.b.: In Aura, we generally avoid static methods.
-However, we feel the tradeoff of less-cluttered templates is worth using static methods in this one case.
+However, we feel the tradeoff of less-cluttered templates makes it worth using static methods in this one case.

 To call the static _Escaper_ methods in a PHP-based template, `use` the _Escaper_ as a short alias name, then call the static methods on the alias.
 (If you did not instantiate a _HelperLocatorFactory_, you will need to prepare the static escaper methods by calling `Escaper::setStatic(new Escaper)`.)